-Anxiety Disorder Myth #18: Believing anxiety is a part of who you are, and therefore, you can’t change who you are.
+Anxiety Disorder Myth #18: Another common anxiety myth is believing that anxiety is a part of who you are, and therefore, you can’t change who you are.

 The cause and treatment of anxiety disorder is better understood today than ever before.
 Yet, misguided theories and myths about anxiety disorder persist.